databricks/databricks-sdk-py/docs/workspace/compute/cluster_policies.rst

     policies have ACLs that limit their use to specific users and groups.

-    With cluster policies, you can: - Auto-install cluster libraries on the next restart by listing them in the policy's "libraries" field. - Limit users to creating clusters with the prescribed settings. - Simplify the user interface, enabling more users to create clusters, by fixing and hiding some fields. - Manage costs by setting limits on attributes that impact the hourly rate.
+    With cluster policies, you can: - Auto-install cluster libraries on the next restart by listing them in the policy's "libraries" field (Public Preview). - Limit users to creating clusters with the prescribed settings. - Simplify the user interface, enabling more users to create clusters, by fixing and hiding some fields. - Manage costs by setting limits on attributes that impact the hourly rate.

     Cluster policy permissions limit which policies a user can select in the Policy drop-down when the user creates a cluster: - A user who has unrestricted cluster create permission can select the Unrestricted